Jun 16, 2020 Paul Sullivan

 This article is supposed to help, so please let me know if you don’t feel like I gave you enough information, and I’ll do my best to correct it.

 For those of you who need to tighten up your LinkedIn marketing strategy, this is one of a series of LinkedIn marketing-focused posts.
-Feel free to reach out to us if you have any questions or need any help with your LinkedIn marketing strategy.
+Feel free to contact us if you have any questions or need any help with your LinkedIn marketing strategy.

 Published by Paul Sullivan June 16, 2020